Lemoncode/angular-sample-app/README.md

 ## HTTP demos

-Demos related with HTTP work with a local node solution on __demo 11 HTTP GET__ we explain how to install and get the node server up and running.
-In order to make more simple its use, we have placed in the root folder the related file _under the server folder_.
+Demos related with HTTP, work with a local node solution.
+On __demo 11 HTTP GET__ we explain how to install and get the node server up and running.
+In order to make more simple its use, we have placed in the root folder,  _under the server folder_, the related files.